Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AWell, we're all friends from school.

-Speaker AThen Bobby was the year below.
+Speaker ABobby was the year below.

 Speaker AWe're all musical people, theater people and, you know, we did choirs and things.